+Figure 5: (a) - (n) Heatmaps illustrating the difference of the ice percentage between Figure 3 and 4 for each semi-monthly period, from (a) Jun.
+16th, 2022 to (n) Jan.
+1st, 2023.
+(O) Error bar plot showing the average ice percentage differential over these periods.

-we compute two key numerical measures for our focus area: the average ice coverage percentage, i.e., the mean of the ice coverage percentage over the lattice, and the ice extent, i.e., the percentage of areas that are covered by at least 15% ice.
-The comparison results are shown in Figure 5.
-As anticipated, we see an excellent match in both figures as a result of the superior explanatory power of our IM, although the results do show marginal but non-trivial discrepancy.
+We also compute two key numerical measures for our focus area: the average ice coverage percentage, i.e., the mean of the ice coverage percentage over the lattice, and the ice extent, i.e., the percentage of areas that are covered by at least 15% ice.
+The comparison results are shown in Figure 6.
+As anticipated, we see an excellent match in both figures as a result of the superior explanatory power of our IM, although the results do show marginal but non-trivial discrepancy, consistent with what is shown in Figure 5.
 It is interesting to note that the simulated average ice coverage is usually slightly higher than the actual measures, but the simulated ice extent is slightly lower than the actual, a pattern that can be further investigated in future research.